PancakesLord/die_bricks/README.md

 # Die Bricks !
-This game is training that I used to learn the Godot Engine as well as the GD Script.
+This game is a training that I used to learn the Godot Engine as well as the GD Script.
 It is inspired by the video series "Breakout!
 Game" video series from HeartBeast in which he created a simple game called "Die Bricks".
 Almost all the sprites used were created by myself on Gimp and are royalty free.

 __Here is the video series in question:__